JPM18: Novavax investors cheer RSV vaccine update, then pull back

 - A primary completion date for the Phase 3 study of Novavax's vaccine for respiratory syncytial virus (RSV) is still years away, but an informational analysis found that, after 90 days, the vaccine met an efficacy threshold of greater than 40% against the study's primary endpoint.
 A data safety monitoring board statistician conducted the unblinded analysis.

 - Novavax's vaccine has failed in the clinic before, and the latest findings don't guarantee that it will succeed this time around.
-But the pipeline update did appear to renew shareholder's optimism in the Maryland-based biotech, which saw its shares spike 57% on Wednesday but then opened down 8 percent Thursday.
+But the pipeline update did appear to renew shareholder's optimism in the Maryland-based biotech, which saw its shares spike 57% on Wednesday but then open 8% down Thursday.

 The Centers for Disease Control and Prevention estimates that more than 230,000 people in the U.S. are hospitalized each year due to RSV, most of which are elderly adults and children under five years of age.